davy7125/polyphone/en/manual/settings.md

 The keys of the computer keyboard used to control the [virtual keyboard](manual/soundfont-editor/toolbar.md#doc_keyboard) are defined in the :guilabel:`Virtual keyboard` section.
 The pitch may be increased or decreased octave by octave.

+For more advanced musicians, the tuning and temperament can be changed here.

 ![Settings, keyboard](images/settings_keyboard.png "Settings, keyboard")